How to Create the Ideal Student LinkedIn Profile

 The Complete Guide to Filling Out the FAFSA® as a Parent

 Each year, billions of dollars in federal financial aid are left unclaimed by American families who don’t fill out the Free Application for Federal Student Aid (FAFSA®).
-In 2022, 23% of families skipped the FAFSA® simply because they didn’t have enough information to complete it.
-The FAFSA®…
+Don’t miss out on valuable financial aid dollars just because you’re not sure where to start.
+Regardless of your income level, completing the FAFSA® is one of the best things you can do to help your child with the college application process.
+Here’s how to do it as a parent.

 Read More